rileeyyy/epicOS/README.md

 note: when executing these commands, put the files in the directory or use cd [directory]

-note: ubuntu and some other linux distros use sudo apt-get so i guess just use your package manager
+note: ubuntu and some other linux distros use sudo apt so i guess just use your package manager

 ```
-sudo apt-get install nasm qemu-system-x86
+sudo apt install nasm qemu-system-x86
 ```

 navigate to the directory containing the epicOS code.